philsturgeon/tech-talks/content/a-no-nonsense-graphql-rest-comparison/source.md

 ---

-_You won't have an efficient customizable API without restructing your data_
+_You won't have an efficient GraphQL API without restructing your data_

 ---

-## RESTish and GraphQL both suffer _MEGA INCLUDES_

-JSON-API-style includes cause as much suffering:
+GitHub, Facebook, etc. have a few more resources than the rest of us

+---

+## JSON-API-style **mega-includes** same

 GET /me?include=literally,everything,in,
 the,goddam,database,what,is,